Hidden gauge invariances of torsion theories: closed algebras and absence of ghosts: Introduction

 Our definition of the path integral measure is based on the normalization of the Gaussian integral \cite{Mazur:1990ak}.
 Then, by performing a change of variable to the spin-parity eigenstates we obtain a non-trivial Jacobian.
 Next, by assuming the absence of the multiplicative anomaly we combine the functional determinants due to the measure and with the dynamical ones coming from the action functional.
 The outcome is a product of functional determinants over second-order differential operators evaluated on transverse and traceless tensors.
 Thence, our condition for the absence of ghost instabilities is that these differential operators must be positive semi-definite.
 We anticipate that there is a region in parameter space that is devoid of such instabilities.
 On the other hand, tachyonic modes are identified as mass terms with the wrong sign, and we do find one such mode in the $0^+$ spin-parity sector.

 The paper is organized as follows.
 In the first part \ref{sect:intro-to-mags} we introduce the necessary definitions of torsionful theories of gravity.
 In Section \ref{sect:non-lin} we build the ansatze of the possible transformations, we and discuss the properties of the two transformations that yield closed algebras, analyzing the non-abelian one in detail.
 In particular, we show that the non-abelian algebra is isomorphic to the Lorentz one, that it commutes with the latter and that we have the usual semi-direct structure when diffeomorphisms are considered.
 In Sect.\ \ref{sect:gauge-inv-dof} we review the covariant spin-parity decompositions of the torsion and metric fluctuations, singling out the gauge-invariant field variables and defining the path integral measures on a flat background.
 In Sect.\ \ref{sect:inv-act} we derive the invariant action that we have previously mentioned and compute the part of the field equations which is necessary for drawing conclusions regarding the compatibility with GR.
 We also introduce higher-derivative metric terms in the action, as these would be generated radiatively.
 In Sect.\ \ref{sect:particle-content} we perform the spin-parity decomposition of the linearized action on a flat-background, we build the partition function and we show the absence of ghost instabilities, commenting on the evaluation of $1$-loop quantum fluctuations on a generic background in \ref{subsect:quantum-remarks}.
 Eventually, in \ref{sect:conclusions} we conclude with some general remarks and outlooks.
+The two appendices contain the details of the closure of the non-abelian algebra \ref{sect:app-closed-algebra} and of the derivation of the action \ref{sect:app-derivation-action}, which were not included in the main body of the article due to their length.